Monkeying Around at Jigokudani Monkey Park in Nagano

 Jigokudani Monkey Park is where you can come to watch snow monkeys eat and play, cuddle for warmth and clean each other’s fur, fight for territorial supremacy and fornicate (though not in any particular order).
 In the frigid winter months, this is also where you can come to see snow monkeys stay warm by sitting for long stretches in the piping hot waters of the park’s natural hot springs.

 Many visitors make the trip to Jigokudani to watch the snow monkeys sitting absolutely still in the barely rippling waters of the steamy springs.
-Peering out with their large, deeply penetrating eyes, some of the adult monkeys look as if they might be contemplating the way of the world, or maybe they’re wondering about the state of mind of the people who come in droves to take in the scene.
+Peering out with their large, deep penetrating eyes, some of the adult monkeys look as if they might be contemplating the way of the world, or maybe they’re wondering about the state of mind of the people who come in droves to take in the scene.

 Whatever it is, there’s something peaceful, serene, and wise about the demeanor of these soaking monkeys.